 - A program might depend on a fast timer resolution and fail to request it.
 There have been multiple claims that some games have this problem and there is a tool called Windows System Timer Tool and another called TimerResolution 1.2 that “fix” these games by raising the timer interrupt frequency.
 Those fixes presumably won’t work anymore, or at least not as well.
 Maybe this will force those games to do a proper fix, but until then this change is a backwards compatibility problem.

 - A multi-process program might have its master control program raise the timer interrupt frequency and then expect that this would affect the scheduling of its child processes.
 This used to be a reasonable design choice, and now it doesn’t work.
 This is how I was alerted to this problem.
 The product in question now calls timeBeginPeriod in all of their processes so they are fine, thanks for asking, but their software was misbehaving for several months with no explanation.
+Since I wrote this article I have received reports of three other multi-process programs (two within Google, two outside) with the same problem (one mentioned here).
+It’s an easy fix, but a painful investigation to understand what has gone wrong.

 The change_interval.cpp test program only works if nothing has requested a higher timer interrupt frequency.
 Since both Chrome and Visual Studio have a habit of doing this I had to do most of my experimentation with no access to the web while writing code in notepad.
 Somebody suggested Emacs but wading into that debate is more than I’m willing to do.